 It's a tradition in New Orleans to buy fresh seafood and produce directly from local fishermen and farmers.
 The French Market, located in the French Quarter, was founded in 1791 and is the oldest open-air market in the United States.
 It is reminiscent of street markets in Europe but it has its own distinct NOLA personality.

 These markets have expanded to include flea markets where you can find used items of every description, plus new arts and crafts by local artisans.
 Of course, because this is New Orleans, there's almost always live music.

 01 of 05

-The French Market, in the French Quarter, is the oldest and largest of all of the farmers' and flea markets in New Orleans.
+The French Market, found in the French Quarter, is the oldest and largest of all of the farmers and flea markets in New Orleans.
 Both the farmers market and the flea market are open every day.
 The flea market hosts sellers from all over the world.
-You'll find antiques, clothing, jewelry and crafts.
-The farmers market, in the Farmers Market Pavilion, brims with local fresh produce and seafood, and its restaurants serve breakfast, lunch and dinner.
-You'll also find spices, New Orleans specialties like pralines and gumbo, cheeses and wines, plus crepes, sandwiches, salads and sweet goodies.
+You'll find antiques, clothing, jewelry, and crafts.
+The farmers market, in the Farmers Market Pavilion, brims with local fresh produce and seafood, and its restaurants serve breakfast, lunch, and dinner.
+You'll also find spices, New Orleans specialties such as pralines, gumbo, cheeses, and wines, plus crepes, sandwiches, salads, and sweet goodies.